1. What is this lawsuit about?

 Back To Top

-19. Do I have a lawyer in this case?
+16. Do I have a lawyer in this lawsuit?

-Yes, the Court has appointed Blaine Finley of Cuneo Gilbert & LaDuca, LLP and Sterling Aldridge of Barrett Law Group, P.A. as Settlement Class Counsel for the Settlement Class.
-If you wish to remain a member of the Settlement Class, you do not need to hire your own lawyer because Settlement Class Counsel is working on your behalf.
-If you wish to pursue your own case separate from this one, or if you exclude yourself from the Settlement Class, these lawyers will no longer represent you.
-You will need to hire your own lawyer if you wish to pursue your own lawsuit against Tyson.
+Yes, the Court has appointed Michael J. Flannery from Cuneo Gilbert & LaDuca, LLP, and Sterling Aldridge from Barrett Law Group, P.A. as Class Counsel for the Certified Class.
+You do not need to hire your own lawyer because Class Counsel is working on your behalf.
+You may hire your own lawyer at your own cost if you want someone other than Class Counsel to represent you in this lawsuit.

 Back To Top